 As I walked the final steps to the summit of Glyder Fawr I looked out to the south west and to Mount Snowdon.
 I could clearly see the route up and over Crib Goch which I was going to cross for the first time during my next walk on the next day.
 The view of Crib Goch, the intermediate pinnacles of Garnedd Ugain and the summit of Mount Snowdon shimmering in the early afternoon sunshine excited me for the challenge ahead but for now I enjoyed some more the surreal and almost out of world landscape that exists of Glyder Fawr.
 It is a remarkable mountain top, ever so fascinating.

 Note: This walk report is taken from a linear walk I did on a walk from north to south Wales in 2013 (Conwy Castle to Cardiff Bay).
 Hence I left the summit of Glyder Fach by descending south to Pen y Pass.
 For the purposes of this circular walk the descent from Glyder Fach is by the path leading north off the mountain to Llyn y Cwn and Devil's Kitchen.
 From there follow the path north-east past Llyn Idwal to reach the A5 at Idwal Cottage.
-Cross the road to follow a path east beside the northern side of Llyn Ogwen to Tal y Llyn Ogwen and back to the starting point of the walk.
+See my Y Garn and Devil's Kitchen walk for report and photographs.